Mary Pinchot Meyer: Timothy Leary

-In his 1983 autobiography Flashbacks, former Harvard University psychology lecturer Timothy Leary claimed to have met Pinchot Meyer several times.
-According to Leary, Pinchot Meyer first came to see him at Harvard to learn how to give LSD sessions.
+In his 1983 autobiography Flashbacks, former Harvard University psychology lecturer Timothy Leary claimed to have met Meyer several times.
+According to Leary, Meyer first came to see him at Harvard to learn how to give LSD sessions.
 They used psilocybin together, and she warned him that there were "powerful men" in Washington who wanted to "use drugs for warfare, for espionage, for brainwashing" while she and a group of women wanted to use drugs "for peace, not war" by holding LSD sessions with powerful Washington figures to enlighten them.
+Meyer gave Leary no clue that the president of the United States was one of the powerful men.

-Leary writes that Pinchot Meyer became afraid after one of the women she recruited for her plan to "turn on" powerful men in Washington "snitched" and she warned him that they were both in danger.
-Soon after JFK's assassination he received a phone call from a sobbing Pinchot Meyer in which she said, "They couldn't control him any more.
+Leary writes that Meyer became afraid after one of the women she recruited for her plan to "turn on" powerful men in Washington "snitched" and she warned Leary that they were both in danger.
+Soon after Kennedy's assassination he received a phone call from a sobbing Meyer in which she said, "They couldn't control him any more.
 He was changing too fast ...
 They've covered everything up."

-After the 1976 publication of the National Enquirer article on James Truitt's claims, Leary realized Pinchot Meyer had been describing her affair and drug use with President Kennedy.
+After the 1976 publication of the National Enquirer article on James Truitt's claims, Leary realized Meyer had been describing her affair and drug use with President Kennedy.
 He makes this claim in his 1983 memoir.

 Biographers of both Leary and Meyer have treated Leary's claims with dismissal or caution.
-Leary biographer Robert Greenfield believes that Leary did have contact with Pinchot Meyer but found no evidence that Pinchot Meyer had taken LSD with Kennedy and writes that "a good deal of what Tim reported as fact in Flashbacks is pure fantasy."
-Pinchot Meyer biographer Nina Burleigh also believes that Leary and Pinchot Meyer met, but writes that "No one has ever confirmed that Kennedy tried LSD with Mary."
+Leary biographer Robert Greenfield believes that Leary did have contact with Meyer but found no evidence that Meyer had taken LSD with Kennedy and writes that "a good deal of what Tim reported as fact in Flashbacks is pure fantasy."
+Meyer biographer Nina Burleigh also believes that Leary and Meyer met, but writes that "No one has ever confirmed that Kennedy tried LSD with Mary."
 She notes, however, that "the timing of her visits to Timothy Leary do coincide with her known private meetings with the president."